DNN-Based Speech Presence Probability Estimation for Multi-Frame Single-Microphone Speech Enhancement: Parameter Estimation

 \section{Parameter Estimation}

-In practice, the performance of the MFMVDR and the MFMPDR filter obviously depends on how well the time-varying correlation matrices $\boldsymbol{\Phi_y}(l)$ and $\boldsymbol{\Phi_n}(l)$ as well as the speech IFC vector $\boldsymbol{\gamma_x}(l)$ can be estimated from the noisy microphone signals.
+In practice, the performance of the MFMPDR filter depends on how well the time-varying correlation matrix $\boldsymbol{\Phi_y}(l)$ as well as the highly time-varying speech IFC vector $\boldsymbol{\gamma_x}(l)$ can be estimated from the noisy microphone signals.
 In \cite{fischer_sensitivity_2017} it has been shown that the performance of the MFMPDR filter is very sensitive to estimation errors of the speech IFC vector.
-Whereas estimating the noisy correlation matrix $\boldsymbol{\Phi}_{\mathbf{y}}(l)$ is rather straightforward, estimating the noise correlation matrix $\boldsymbol{\Phi}_{\mathbf{n}}(l)$ and the speech IFC vector $\boldsymbol{\gamma_x}(l)$ is not so trivial.
-The parameter estimation and multi-frame filtering process is depicted in Fig.~\ref{fig:diagram}.
-The following subsections discuss the estimation of the correlation matrices and the speech IFC vector.
+Whereas estimating the noisy correlation matrix $\boldsymbol{\Phi}_{\mathbf{y}}(l)$ is rather straightforward, accurately estimating the speech IFC vector $\boldsymbol{\gamma_x}(l)$ is not so trivial~\cite{schasse_estimation_2014,andersen_robust_2018,fischer_robust_2018,fischer_sensitivity_2017}.
+Typically, this vector requires an estimate of the a-priori SNR $\xi(l)$ and the noise correlation matrix $\boldsymbol{\Phi}_{\mathbf{n}}(l)$, which in turn require an estimate of the SPP in each TF bin~\cite{schasse_estimation_2014}.
+The following subsections discuss the estimation of the noisy and noise correlation matrices, the speech IFC vector, as well as the a-priori SNR using either a state-of-the-art model-based SPP estimator or the proposed DNN-based SPP estimator.
+Fig.~\ref{fig:diagram} depicts the parameter estimation and multi-frame filtering process.